ognus/tomekkolasa.com/content/blog/javascript/how-to-check-if-object-is-empty-in-javascript.md

 const isMyObjectEmpty = jQuery.isEmptyObject(myObject);
 ```

 We don't talk that much about jQuery is recent years, but it's still a decent library.
-It's simple to learn and it's included by default in Wordpress.
+It's simple to learn and it's included by default in WordPress.

 It used to be very popular.
 I'm sure there are still many older websites that you might end up working on.